psychemedia/storytelling-notes/and-the-girl-played-on.md

 And with that, the young woman finished her story.
 And outside, in the distance, a bell tolled.

 At the end of the bed, the young man watched her, transfixed.
 He wiped the drying tears from his face.
 Held out his hand, his first still clenched.
 Opened it.
 And there, in the palm of his hand, a leaf.
 A single, solitary leaf.

+"Oh, my pretty one", he said, because in Welsh, "Anwen" means pretty one.

 And that *is* the end of the story.